pocomane/brewed-in-the-apocalypse/bita.md

 the wand was lost.
 ```

-To describe the interactions between the persons playing to this game, we use
+To describe the interactions between the people playing to this game, we use
 the concept of "Move".
 A move has a title written __like this__ and can be a
 player move or a scenarist move.
 In any case it is just a rule containing a
 trigger text and a result text.

-The trigger prescribes when the rule will come into play, while the result text
+The trigger prescribes when the rule will come into play, while the result
-explain what the people can than add to the fiction, and what is needed to do
+defines what the people can than add to the fiction, and what is needed to do
-mechanically.
-One of the possible results is to move the discussion between the
+mechanically, if something.
+One of the possible results is to move the
-persons around the table.
+discussion between the persons around the table.

 The players and the scenarist must perform what the result text demands when it
 is triggered.
 They can not decide to skip the result if triggered, and can not